First-Principles Evidence for Strongly Correlated Superconductivity Driven by Structural Variations in La$_3$Ni$_2$O$_7$: Abstract

 \section{Abstract}

-We conduct first-principles simulations of \texorpdfstring{La$_3$Ni$_2$O$_7$}{La3Ni2O7}, a nickelate in which a recent series of experiments found signs of high-temperature superconductivity.
-In the hydrostatic pressure range where superconductivity is observed, we find a significant increase in effective on-site repulsion in the maximally localized Wannier functions comprising the Ni 3$d$ $e_g$ bands crossing the Fermi energy, as determined by density functional theory.
-We attribute this increase to reduced screening by the spacer La $5d_{x^2-y^2}$ bands -- an effect that is sensitive to the pressure-driven crystal structure.
-Our results therefore indicate that the superconducting region in the \texorpdfstring{La$_3$Ni$_2$O$_7$}{La3Ni2O7} phase diagram coincides with a region of enhanced electron correlations. \textit{Ab initio} molecular dynamics simulations extend these trends to finite temperatures, providing insights into the experimentally observed transition lines.
-Finally, we leverage intrinsic chemical pressure by applying the methodology to \texorpdfstring{Ac$_3$Ni$_2$O$_7$}{Ac3Ni2O7}.
+We conduct first-principles simulations of \texorpdfstring{La$_3$Ni$_2$O$_7$}{La3Ni2O7}, a nickelate in which recent experiments have shown signs of high-temperature superconductivity.
+Within the hydrostatic pressure range where superconductivity is observed, we find a significant increase in effective on-site repulsion in the maximally localised Wannier functions comprising the Ni $e_g$ bands crossing the Fermi energy.
+We attribute this increase to an interplay between orbital localisation and competing screening channels arising from structural variations.
+Our results indicate that the superconducting region in the \texorpdfstring{La$_3$Ni$_2$O$_7$}{La3Ni2O7} phase diagram coincides with a region of enhanced electronic correlations, which show a close correspondence with the critical temperature.
+Including finite temperatures up to 100 K, \textit{ab initio} molecular dynamics simulations then provide new insights into the debated structural phase diagram and further clarify the origin of the right-triangular superconducting dome.
+Finally, we study \texorpdfstring{Ac$_3$Ni$_2$O$_7$}{Ac3Ni2O7} to confirm the crucial role of the \textit{A}-site cation in shaping the pressure-driven evolution of electronic correlations.